|Targeted News Service|

 * Delay Implementation of Flood Insurance Rate Increases: Protects NFIP policyholders who have no annual cap on their rate increases and have seen their property values plummet as a direct result of Biggert-Waters.
 This includes all homes and businesses that were built to code and later remapped into a higher risk area and all properties that were built before flood maps were released which could see their rates skyrocket overnight when they try to sell their property.

 * Provides funds to reimburse homeowners for successful map appeals: Allows FEMA to utilize NFIP to reimburse policyholders who successfully appeal a map determination.
-FEMA currently has the authority to reimburse eligible expenses related to surveyors, engineers or similar services, but Congress has not appropriated funding for this account.

 * Protects the basement exception that allows the lowest proofed opening in a home to be used for determining flood insurance rates.
 This impacts 54 communities nation-wide where basements are necessary to protect homeowners and businesses from extreme weather.